tabreturn/tabreturn.github.io/_posts/2022-02-03-generative_svg_for_pen_plotters_using_python.md

 5. visualising the drawing routes the plotter must follow (where it will pick up the pen or lower it to draw);
 6. optimising the drawing route so that shapes and lines plot in the most efficient order;
-7. the *occult* add-on for vpype to remove occulted lines (think: the lowermost shapes won't show through the ones overlapping them).
+7. the *occult* plug-in for vpype to remove occulted lines (think: the lowermost shapes won't show through the ones overlapping them).

 <figure>
 <img src="{{ site.url }}/img/gsfppup/task-2-py5.png" class="fullwidth" />
 <figcaption>Figure 2: Generating SVG files with py5 and optimising them with vpype.
 Note the effect of occult on the squares with blue outlines (compared to the ones on the white background).</figcaption>
 </figure>

-There's far too much vpype awesomeness to cover in such a short time, and I point to some additional features (`linesimplify`, `linemerge`, `multipass`) and other add-ons (for pixel art and hatching).
+There's far too much vpype awesomeness to cover in such a short time, and I point to some additional features ([`linesimplify`](https://vpype.readthedocs.io/en/stable/reference.html#linesimplify), [`linemerge`](https://vpype.readthedocs.io/en/stable/reference.html#linemerge), [`multipass`](https://vpype.readthedocs.io/en/stable/reference.html#multipass)) and other plug-in (for [pixel art](https://github.com/abey79/vpype-pixelart) and [hatching](https://github.com/plottertools/hatched)).

 ## Task 3: Blender SVG